vesche/um.wtf/articles/01-stabbybot.md

 * By: Austin Jackson (vesche)
 * Dated: 03/07/2018

-TL;DR: I created a bot for the game stabby.io, check out the [GitHub repo here](https://github.com/vesche/stabbybot).
+**TL;DR:** I created a bot for the game [stabby.io](http://stabby.io/), [GitHub repo here](https://github.com/vesche/stabbybot).

-A few weeks back, I was having a very boring night and stumbled upon stabby.io and quickly had an IO game addiction relapse (think agar, but I've been through treatment).
+A few weeks back, I was having a very boring night and stumbled upon [stabby.io](http://stabby.io/) and quickly had an IO game addiction relapse (think agar, but I've been through treatment).
 You spawn into a small map of players identical to yourself and can kill anyone around you.
 The vast majority of players around you are computer players, and you have to determine who the human players are.
 I got drunk and played the game in an unproductive blur for hours, it was glorious.

 ![01-scrot](media/01-scrot.png)

 As my drunken night dragged on somewhere in the back of my mind Eric S. Raymond reminded me that [boredom and drudgery are evil](http://www.catb.org/~esr/faqs/hacker-howto.html#believe3)...
-I also remembered that the guy who runs [LiveOverflow](http://www.liveoverflow.com/) had recently yelled at me (via video) to [STOP WASTING YOUR TIME AND LEARN MORE HACKING!](https://www.youtube.com/watch?v=AMMOErxtahk) Thus I decided to turn my boredom and unproductiveness into a fun programming project, and I set out to create a Python bot to play stabby.io for me!
+I also remembered that the guy who runs [LiveOverflow](http://www.liveoverflow.com/) had recently yelled at me (via video) to [STOP WASTING YOUR TIME AND LEARN MORE HACKING!](https://www.youtube.com/watch?v=AMMOErxtahk) Thus I decided to turn my boredom and unproductiveness into a fun programming project, and I set out to create a Python bot to play stabby for me!

-Before I get into it, the developer of stabby.io is a very cool guy named soulfoam.
-He streams programming and gamedev on his [Twitch channel](https://www.twitch.tv/soulfoamtv), and he gave me permission to create this bot and share it with the world. :)
+Before I get into it, the developer of stabby is a very cool guy named soulfoam.
+He streams programming and gamedev on his [Twitch channel](https://www.twitch.tv/soulfoamtv), and he gave me permission to create this bot and share it with the world.

 My initial thought was to use [autopy](http://www.autopy.org/) to capture the screen and send mouse movements based on image analysis (RIP the Runescape bots of my youth).
 I quickly abandoned this line of thinking as I realized that there was a direct way of interacting with the game- [WebSockets](https://en.wikipedia.org/wiki/WebSocket)!
-Because stabby.io is an HTML5 real-time multiplayer game it uses WebSockets for a persistent connection between the client and a server so both parties can send data at any time.
+Because stabby is an HTML5 real-time multiplayer game it uses WebSockets for a persistent connection between the client and a server so both parties can send data at any time.

 ![01-websockets](media/01-websockets.png)

 So what we need to do is take a look at the WebSocket communication between the client and server.
 If it's possible to understand messages sent **from** the server, and recreate messages sent **to** the server then we might be able to play the game through direct WebSocket communication.
-Let's start a game of stabby.io and crack open [Wireshark](https://www.wireshark.org/) to get a look at the traffic.
+Let's start a game of stabby and crack open [Wireshark](https://www.wireshark.org/) to get a look at the traffic.

 ![01-wireshark](media/01-wireshark.png)

-Note: I'm censoring the stabby.io server IP above so it doesn't get slammed, I don't provide the IP with stabbybot so you'll need to get that on your own.
+**Note:** I'm censoring the stabby server IP above so it doesn't get slammed, I don't provide the IP with stabbybot so you'll need to get that on your own.
 This is to avoid script kiddies abusing the bot.

 Where were we?
 Oh right- Mmm, juicy WebSocket packets.
 We now see the first sign that we are on the right track!
 I set my username to `chain` before starting the game, and within the WebSocket data section of the second packet is `03chain` being sent to the server.
 This is how everyone in-game knows my name!

 Upon further analysis of the packet capture I determined what the client is sending to the server to initiate the connection.
 Here's what we need to recreate in Python:
-* Connect to the stabby.io WebSocket server
+* Connect to the stabby WebSocket server
 * Send the current game version (000.0.4.3)
 * WebSocket Ping/Pong
 * Send our in-game username